-Fair Housing Assistance Program (FHAP) Agencies are agencies, as described in 24 CFR 115, means State and local fair housing enforcement government agencies that receive FHAP funds to administer laws deemed substantially equivalent to the Fair Housing Act.
+Fair Housing Assistance Program (FHAP) Agencies, as described in 24 CFR 115, are State and local fair housing enforcement government agencies that receive FHAP funds to administer laws deemed substantially equivalent to the Fair Housing Act.

 Fair Housing Enforcement Organization (FHO) is an organization engaged in fair housing activities as defined in 24 CFR 125.103.